 The other homeless came charging into the area around the booth.
 The added thrust of adrenaline is not always a good thing, and Zach not only passed over the table, but flew into the wall at the back of the alcove.
 As this happened, the shop keeper started shouting and the area around the table erupted as the homeless moved in on their prey.
 This meant some turned to grabbing at other shoppers who'd been near the table and were dashing out of the way.
 Soon, the whole area was filled with people yelling, crying out or making other noises.
 After Zach crashed into the back wall, he slumped to the floor, having hit his head.
 Looking up from the floor, Zach saw two of the homeless on top of the table over him.

 One was threatening the shop keeper with something as he grabbed at the cash box, and the other had a knife and was preparing to jump down next to Zach.
 Looking around, Zach desperately grabbed an item stowed under the table, hoping it would be solid enough to use as a weapon.
 Ironically, Zach came up with the spherical miniature of a Tigress class dreadnaught!
 Having to act quickly, Zach tried to push himself up, using that momentum to swing an attack with the ship figurine.
-But as he landed, Zach's attacker was ready for some kind of counter attack.
+But even before he struck, Zach's attacker had been ready for some kind of counter attack.
 With all his energy committed to launching himself up and at his attacker, the homeless man could read Zach's path and leaned to evade it.
-So, as Zach missed with his strike, the attacker slashed at his left arm, cutting him with the knife.
+So, as Zach missed with his strike, the attacker slashed at his left arm, cutting him again with the knife.

 As the attacker absorbed Zach's kick, he leveled the knife towards him growling, "Give me your Ident!"
 Thinking the guy wasn't going to kill if he didn't have to, Zach desperately played for time.
 Acting that small bit more panicked than he actually was, Zach cried out, "Ok.
 Hold on!
 Hold on! hold on!"
 Zach hoped the mugger saw this as victory and relaxed enough to buy him time.
 He also held his hands up as if surrendering, despite still having the Tigress miniature in his left hand.
 Zach played the terrorized shopper for as long as he thought he could, but realized he was going to have to act sooner than he hoped.
 Again, out of desperation, Zach threw the miniature at the man's head, but the throw went very wide and the homeless man dove down on Zach, knife first.
 Hoping to deflect the attack, Zach swung his extended left arm up and pushed the man's knife arm wide as he came down.